 Winter wheat acreage in South Dakota remains dominated by varieties (e.g., Wesley) with poor resistance to FHB.
-Growers in the state's eastern half have encountered FHB and DON more frequently, however, and thus have begun seeking more-resistant lines (e.g., Overland and Lyman) with comparable agronomic qualities to meet that need.
+Growers in the eastern half of the state have encountered FHB and DON more frequently, however, and thus have begun seeking more-resistant lines (e.g., Overland and Lyman) with comparable agronomic qualities to fill that need.